 In January 2023, the Company entered into a lease for 10 years, with three five-year renewal options for a retail wine facility in Bend, Oregon.
 The lease defines the payments over the term of the lease.
-For right of use asset and liability calculations the Company has assumed it will operate in this location for 10 years.
+For right of use asset and liability calculations the Company has not included the renewal option.